 - · Counseling Center (MSW)

 - · Lab assistant

 - · Lab preparer

 - · Technical assistant

+- · Coaching assistant

+- · Student support services assistant

 MASTER OF ARTS IN EDUCATION

 The MAE with an instructional leadership emphasis is designed for teachers who are educational leaders, but do not seek an administrative endorsement.
 This program integrates knowledge and skills necessary for teachers in today's world.
 The Clarke University MAE provides a solid foundation of integrated theory and practice that enhances the knowledge, skills, and values of professional educators.